 Agenda Item Action by Whom Date the 'can-do' spirit that had been seen historically at RPH.
 Executives were working with their teams and one another to get us back to that position and we would be considering mitigations that were required but also looking at opportunities to be less risk averse.
 MS felt that there was support needed in this area and that particular attention needed to be paid to the language that was used.
 We are supposed to be busy and that was not unsafe; the key issue was to ensure that we supported people so that we could be busy.
 We provided health and well-being support through our programmes and needed to provide effective rostering and recovery times.
 This would require leadership at all levels, and we needed to look at how we worked with our teams to deliver this.
 We were aware that there was a need to balance the narrative between staff feeling exhausted and staff feeling frustrated that they were unable to deliver or get on with their work, both resulted in disengaged staff, and we needed to work with them. v.
 JA asked whether we needed a formal psychological approach to be taken across the hospital.
 The Trust has moved a hospital, it has responded to the pandemic, nationally we were facing a recession and staff were exhausted.
 There would be a collective impact of all of these drivers, and it was important to understand what RPH could do and can do to address this.
 He was also concerned that we recognise that architecture of the new hospital may have an impact on staff.
 JW agreed that this would lead need leadership at all levels.
-EM noted that there were not hindering progress.
+EM noted that there were discussions about opportunities as well as the issues of flux in the local system. vi.
+MS noted that we needed to recognise what our staff could offer and where they could each add value to ensure that we were not hindering progress.
 IS agreed that we needed to engage those staff groups where there were difficulties.
-Some staff were not happy, and felt their supporting structures were not working, whereas other areas were achieving more than 200 percent of their pre-move activity and workload.
-There were tams where some structures or middle layers had the perception that it was all 'too difficult' and we needed to change the microclimate in those are 3 3.i GOVERNANCE 3.1 Q&R Committee Chair's Report Received: The Q&R Committee Chair's report setting out significant issues of interest for the Board from the July & August meetings.
-Reported: By MB that:i.The committee had received an update on digital clinical safety reporting that had been developed had progressed a long way.
+Some staff were not happy, and felt their supporting structures were not working, whereas other areas were achieving more than 200 percent of the 3 GOVERNANCE 3.i Q&R Committee Chair's Report Received: The Q&R Committee Chair's report setting out significant issues of interest for the Board from the July & August meetings.
+Reported: By MB that: The committee had received an update on digital clinical safety reporting that had been developed had progressed a long way.